 Flourless Chocolate Cake Recipe

-Long story short, my friend was very happy with this cake my other guests were never aware of the fact that I hadn’t included gluten in my dinner.
-Winner dinner!
+My friend was very happy with this cake my other guests were never aware of the fact that I hadn’t included gluten in my dinner.

-Good to know: when this flourless chocolate cake comes out of the oven it is quite wobbly and you get the impression that it hasn’t set at all.
-Don’t worry, here’s the catch: my flourless chocolate cake recipe isn’t done yet.
-It needs to rest, chill and set overnight in the fridge to get its unique texture.
 Well this flourless chocolate cake sounds like a great make ahead dessert to make in advance to me!
-Make the cake the day before, all you have to do when your guests have polished off their dinner plates is to slice the cake up.
-Done!
+Make the cake the day before, and all you have to do when your guests have polished off their dinner plates is to slice the cake up.

 - ½ lb dark chocolate (225 g)